 To what extent did “celebrity candidates” in Pennsylvania and Georgia influence voter decisions on key ballot issues?

-Lee: The celebrity candidates in GA and PA, were both disappointments for Republicans.
-Although it’s not possible to know counter-factuals, most analysts think that Republicans would have performed better in those races had they nominated more candidates with more normal political resumes.
+Lee: The celebrity candidates in Georgia and Pennsylvania were both disappointments for Republicans.
+Although it’s not possible to know counter-factuals, most analysts think that Republicans would have performed better in those races had they nominated candidates with more normal political resumes.

 Ofer: Celebrity candidates with big personalities definitely drive media coverage and national headlines, but it doesn’t seem clear whether it actually leads to wins.
 In fact, one of the biggest celebrities last night, Mehmet Oz, lost.